 The Group designates only the spot rate of forward foreign exchange contracts in relation to hedged forecast transactions, i.e. excluding the forward points of the contracts.
 An exception to this relates to residual foreign exchange contracts that were entered into before the Group transitioned to IFRS9 on 1 January 2018.
 These transactions were designated at the forward rate and have no cost of hedge component.
 The currency basis spread element of cross currency swaps is likewise excluded from the hedging relationship.
 The initial fair value of the calculated forward points and currency basis is retained in the cost of hedge reserve.
 The changes in the fair value of the aligned forward points and currency basis are recognised in other comprehensive income and accumulated in the cost of hedging reserve.
 If the hedged item is transaction-related, the initial fair value is reclassified to the consolidated income statement when the hedged item affects profit or loss.
 If the hedged item is time-period related, then the amount accumulated in the cost of hedging reserve is reclassified to the consolidated income statement on a rational basis, by applying straight-line amortisation.
-Those reclassified amounts are recognised in the cost of hedging reserve is removed directly from equity and included in the initial carrying amount of the recognised non-financial item.
+Those reclassified amounts are recognised in the consolidated income statement in the same line as the hedged item.
+If the hedged item is a non-financial item, then the amount accumulated in the cost of hedging reserve is removed directly from equity and included in the initial carrying amount of the recognised non-financial item.
 Furthermore, if the Group expects that some or all of the loss accumulated in the cost of hedging reserve will not be recovered in the future, that amount is immediately reclassified to the consolidated income statement.